Thank you for your response

-Private players own 51% share in the GSTN, and the rest is owned by the government.
-The authorized capital of the GSTN is ₹10 crore (US$1.6 million), of which 49% of the shares are divided equally between the Central and State governments, and the remaining is with private banks.
+Private players own a 51% share in the GSTN, and the government owns the rest.
+The authorized capital of the GSTN is Rs 10 crore (US$1.6 million), of which 49% of the shares are divided equally between the Central and State governments, and the remaining is with private banks.

 The GSTN is a complex IT initiative.
 It will establish a uniform interface for the taxpayer and also create a common and shared IT infrastructure between the Centre and States.

 The GSTN is a trusted National Information Utility (NIU) providing a reliable, efficient and robust IT backbone for the smooth functioning of GST in India.